amiris3/my_organizer/README.md

 - Models: Exam, Lesson (with dummy data), Plan and Subject class declarations
 - Screens: contains all screens and forms
 - Forms: Subject, Exam and Plan forms
-- Widgets: the splash screen
+- Widgets: the way every form is laid out

 ## Author
 **Lou Cherensac**